Utah Administrative Code

 (a) student performance data; or

-(b) personally identifiable student information.
+(b) personally identifiable student data.

-(19) The Board may discipline a licensed educator in accordance with licensing discipline procedures if the educator violates this R277-487.
+(19) The Board may discipline a licensed educator in accordance with licensing discipline procedures if the educator violates this Rule R277-487.

 (20) An LEA shall annually provide a training regarding the confidentiality of student data to any employee with access to education records as defined in FERPA.